Stevenfavour/Linuxfundametal0/README21.md

 ### Pushing Images to Docker Hub

 Let's recall our git project, where we push changes made on our local computer to a remote repository (github) so everyone can track the changes we made and also collaborate on it.
-Now that we have created a docker images on our own computer, we need to think about how to reuse this image in the future or how do people in other region make use of this image and possibly collaborate on it.
+Now that we have created a docker images on our own computer, we need to think about how to reuse this image in the future, or how do people in other region make use of this image and possibly collaborate on it.
 This is where Docker Hub comes in.
-Let's go ahead and push our image to docker hub.
+Let's go ahead and push our image to Docker Hub.

 We start by creating a docker account and a repository.

 ![](./Img21/11.png)

-Next, we rename our local docker image (to match the docker username and repository) and adding a tag.
+Next, we rename our local docker image (to match the docker username and repository) and add a tag.

 ![](./Img21/12.png)

-We then login to docker from the CLI.
+We then log in to docker from the CLI.

 ![](./Img21/13.png)

-Upon a successful login, we push the image to docker hub with the command below
+Upon a successful login, we push the image to Docker Hub with the command below

 ```
 docker push stevenfavour/docker_repos:1.0